MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 4 - Grant Azure Data Explorer permissions

-The managed identity must have at least [Database User](../access-control/role-based-access-control.md) permissions over the databases that the continuous export query references.
+The managed identity must have at least [Database User](../access-control/role-based-access-control.md) permissions over the databases referenced in your continuous export query.

 To grant permissions, run the following command.
 Replace `<DatabaseName>` with the name of the database, `<objectId>` with the managed identity object ID, and `<tenantId>` with the Azure Active Directory tenant ID.